Feldman's first brush with fame was as a part of comedy / musical trio Morris, Marty

 to write dozens of TV and radio scripts every year got the better of his health.

 His subsequent erratic behaviour and a hyperthyroid condition was causing concern.

 In 1967 he was invited back to work with Frost, Cleese and others on a new TV series for Rediffusion, At Last The 1948 Show.
 This would be the first time most people would have seen Marty, certainly the first time since the days of Morris, Marty and Mitch.

-Despite the positive reviews it lasted one series before Feldman went back to the BBC and then onto Hollywood.
+Despite the positive reviews it was pushed further back in the weekend schedules by ATV.
+It lasted just one series before Feldman went back to the BBC and then onto Hollywood.

 The entire series was scheduled for release by Network DVD but wasn't released.